HakaiInstitute/hakai-ml-train/README.md

 #### Mount the NAS via samba
 - You’ll have to do this after each computer restart.
 It may be possible for Chris to edit /etc/fstab so this happens automatically for all users.
-- Mount the NAS to /mnt/H: `sudo mount -t cifs -o user=will.mcinnes,domain=victoria.hakai.org //10.10.1.50/Geospatial /mnt/H`
+- Mount the NAS to /mnt/H
+    - e.g. (edit user): `sudo mount -t cifs -o user=firstname.lastname,domain=victoria.hakai.org //10.10.1.50/Geospatial /mnt/H`
     - Follow the password prompts to log in
     - Note: You will probably have to use `sudo` to copy files to/from this directory.